Telemedicine, Virtual Primary Care, Virtual Mental Health | Resources, Advice & More

 • Solve problems and make changes to improve your life.
 Life is constantly changing and so are you.
 Your therapist will work with you to solve the problem at hand and provide guidance so you can get back to feeling your best.

 • Get referrals to longer-term care, if needed.
-If you know you need support but aren’t sure where to start, short-term therapy can be a great place to get started.
+If you know you need support but aren’t sure where to start, virtual therapy can be a great place to get started.
 First Stop Health therapy can provide referrals to in-network therapists, support groups and more when needed.

-When should I use short-term therapy?
+When should I use virtual therapy?

 Knowing when you should reach out for guidance can be tough.
 While there is no one right reason to seek therapy, you might want to consider it when you: